xdspacelab/openvslam/docs/simple_tutorial.rst

     [2019-05-20 18:01:12.574] [I] clear map database

-If you set ``--mapping`` option, the mapping module is enabled and the map will be extended.
+If you set the ``--mapping`` option, the mapping module is enabled to extend the prebuild map.